 Best for: Human-facing products that need notifications, 2FA, and contact center features.

 Twilio is the industry standard for programmable communications.
 It offers the broadest feature set: SMS, voice, video, email (via SendGrid), WhatsApp, and more.
 The tradeoff is complexity.
 Twilio's API surface is massive, and configuring it for simple agent use cases involves more setup than necessary.
+We covered one concrete example of that gap in why you don't need an inbound webhook to answer calls.

 Key features: